pelithne/actions/README.md

   <img width=100%" src="./media/forked-repo.PNG">
 </p>

-When you browse around the files, you will notice that the repository has some template files in the ```` 	arm-templates```` folder, and a pipeline definition in ````.github/workflows````.
+When you browse around the files, you will notice that the repository has some template files in the ````arm-templates```` folder, and a pipeline definition in ````.github/workflows````.

-The templates are actually **ARM Templates** (Azure Resource Management Templates) and contain the defintions of the resources you will deploy to azure (in this case, a Kubernetes cluster).
+The template files are an **ARM Template** (Azure Resource Management Template) and contain the definitions of the resources you will deploy to azure (in this case, a Kubernetes cluster).
 More about this later.

+The file ````main.yaml```` in the workflows directory is the pipeline definition, which Github calls workflow.
+I will be using these terms interchangeably.

-## Create the Service Principal Secret
+## Create the Service Principal

 As mentioned before, in order for Github actions to be able to interact with Azure, it needs an identity.
 For this you will use the service principal you created in a previous step.

-In order for Github to be "made aware" of this identity, you will add it into the **secrets vault** in Github.
+In order for Github to be "made aware" of this identity, and the associated credentials, you will add it into the **secrets vault** in Github.
 This secret will be referenced by the pipeline.

 To import the secret to Github, first select **settings** to the right in your github toolbar.